 Single-use plastic is a waste of limited natural resources.
-But health-care, industry and agriculture all currently rely on it.
+But currently health-care, industry and agriculture all rely on it.
 Redefining single-use plastic is a tough problem that needs to be tackled from many angles.
-So we will stimulate creative thinking across disciplines and explore novel solutions to problems caused by plastic.
-And we will create a strong basis on which to synthesise evidence and formulate policy advice with regards to a new vision – a zero-waste, circular economy for plastics.
+So we will think across disciplines and explore novel solutions.
+And we will create a strong basis on which to synthesise evidence and formulate policy advice with regards to a new vision: a zero-waste, circular economy for plastics.

 You can read about our team, keep up to date with news and track our progress below.
 And you can watch this short video to find out more ↓

 We're delighted that our work on reducing plastic waste can continue now that UKRI have given us £1 million for Many Happy Returns.
 This money will fund research into enabling reusable packaging systems.
 Many Happy Returns brings together many of the team members from Plastics: Redefining Single-Use to create a multidisciplinary group.
 Find out more here.